OpenCoin/opencoin-playground/v4/docs/fields.md

 - List: A JSON list that can contain all the possible field types mentioned here.
 - URL: A JSON string containing the URL of a resource.
 - WeightedURLList: A list of 2 element tuples \[Int, URL\].
 Useful for round-robin, but also reflects a preference.
-The lower the higher the priority.
+The lower, the higher the priority.
 - Schema / Object: A JSON object that conforms to the given schema.

 All fields are mandatory, but can be empty in case of strings.